Pitting corrosion: Corrosion inhibitors

 Different types of corrosion inhibitor exist.
 Among them, oxidizing species such as chromate (CrO_{4}^{2−}) and nitrite (NO_{2}^{−}) were the first used to re-establish the state of passivation in the protective oxide layer.
 In the specific case of steel, the Fe(2+) cation being a relatively soluble species, it contributes to favor the dissolution of the oxide layer which so loses its passivity.
 To restore the passivity, the principle simply consists to prevent the dissolution of the oxide layer by converting the soluble divalent Fe(2+) cation into the much less soluble trivalent Fe(3+) cation.
 This approach is also at the basis of the chromate conversion coating used to passivate steel, aluminium, zinc, cadmium, copper, silver, titanium, magnesium, and tin alloys.

-As hexavalent chromate is a known carcinogenic, its aqueous effluents can no longer be freely discharged into the environment and its maximum concentration acceptable in water is very low.
+As hexavalent chromate is a known carcinogen, its aqueous effluents can no longer be freely discharged into the environment and its maximum concentration acceptable in water is very low.

 Nitrite is also an oxidizing species and has been used as corrosion inhibitor since the 1950's.

 Under the basic conditions prevailing in concrete pore water nitrite converts the relatively soluble Fe(2+) ions into the much less soluble Fe(3+) ions, and so protects the carbon-steel reinforcement bars by forming a new and denser layer of γ-Fe_{2}O_{3} as follows:

 Corrosion inhibitors, when present in sufficient amount, can provide protection against pitting.
 However, too low level of them can aggravate pitting by forming local anodes.

 Engineering failures due to pitting corrosion

 A single pit in a critical point can cause a great deal of damage.
-One example is the explosion in Guadalajara, Mexico on 22 April 1992, when gasoline fumes accumulated in sewers destroyed kilometers of streets.
+One example is the explosion in Guadalajara, Mexico, on 22 April 1992, when gasoline fumes accumulated in sewers destroyed kilometers of streets.
 The vapors originated from a leak of gasoline through a single hole formed by corrosion between a steel gasoline pipe and a zinc-plated water pipe.

 Firearms can also suffer from pitting, most notably in the bore of the barrel when corrosive ammunition is used and the barrel is not cleaned soon afterwards.
 Deformities in the bore caused by pitting can greatly reduce the firearm's accuracy.
-To prevent pitting in firearm bores, most modern firearms have a bore lined with chromium.
+To reduce pitting in firearm bores, most modern firearms have a bore lined with chromium.

-Pitting corrosion can also help initiate stress corrosion cracking, as happened when a single eyebar on the Silver Bridge in West Virginia, United States failed and killed 46 people on the bridge in December 1967.
+Pitting corrosion can also help initiate stress corrosion cracking, as happened when a single eyebar on the Silver Bridge in West Virginia, United States, failed and killed 46 people on the bridge in December 1967.